Bush Morning Glory: Keeps its “Cool”

 bush morning glory

-Silver-gray leaves and snow-white flowers make bush morning glory (Convolvulus cneorum) a stand out in desert gardens.
-Plants look cool even when the temperatures soar and make a nice contrast to hot-colored flowers and spiky plants.
+Silver-gray leaves and snow-white flowers make bush morning glory (Convolvulus cneorum) a standout in desert gardens.
+This ground cover looks cool even when the temperatures soar, and it makes a nice contrast to hot-colored flowers and spiky plants.

 Even when not in bloom, its symmetrical, mounding form makes it a perfect addition to rock gardens or berms, or alongside boulders.